horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin.md

 > However, the Bitcoin is not just cryptocurrency.
 Bitcoin is a network, and an open platform for commerce where the value denominated in Bitcoins.

-Bitcoin network consisting of:
+Bitcoin network consists of different groups:

  - parties running Bitcoin node software
- - parties promoting Bitcoin
  - people accumulating Bitcoin in wallets
  - anyone who transacts in Bitcoin
- - traders trading Bitcoin on exchanges
  - engineers building services for Bitcoin

-These are the people that drive the adoption and demand for the Bitcoin cryptocurrency, some more than others.
+These are the people that drive the Bitcoin technology, adoption and demand for the Bitcoin cryptocurrency.

 > The systematic increase in the bitcoin price was ultimately due to the growing number of people interested in Bitcoin.